What is a theory of change? Or a logic model?

 A logic model zooms in more closely—typically to the program level.
 While it too identifies a target audience, intended activities, and desired change or benefits (outcomes), it also specifies required resources (inputs) and immediate results (outputs).
 Additionally, it goes into more detail regarding the particular strategies and outcomes involved with the initiative.

 Ideally, an organization’s theory of change and logic models are interconnected.
-The concepts they respectively convey tie together, with the theory of change serving as the umbrella under which various logic models sit.
+The concepts they respectively convey tie together, with the theory serving as the umbrella under which various logic models sit.
 Each illustrates the organization’s approach and intentions.

 Perhaps the third-most common question I hear is: What format should we use for our theory of change?
 And to that question I give the perhaps-unsatisfying response of: It depends.
 There are actually many formats for conveying the key concepts in a theory of change.
 Some organizations opt for a few brief statements.
 Others prefer a flow chart with graphics.
 Still others opt for something in between.
 Which version your organization prefers will likely depend on a number of factors, which will vary case by case.
 To me, as long as the heart of the content is there, and everyone is on the same page about the message it conveys, the format can be flexible.